-All fuel tanks are located above ground and range in size from 200-litre capacity to about 800,000 litre capacity.
-Bulk storage tanks are of horizontal, vertical, or "self-dyked" (i.e. with integral secondary containment) types.
-Single-walled horizontal and vertical tanks are located inside earthen containment berms with a geotextile membrane.
+All fuel tanks are located above ground and range in size from 200-litre capacity to 2.8 million litre capacity.
+Bulk storage tanks are of horizontal, vertical, or "self-dyked" (i.e., with integral secondary containment) types, located inside earthen containment berms or dykes at LRR sites.
+Tanks which continue to be actively used at LRRs are contained by earthen dykes lined with a geotextile membrane.
+Bulk storage tanks located at SRR sites, LSS locations and some LRR sites incorporate an integral, external, secondary containment vessel.